lucamarini22/Product-Recognition-on-Store-Shelves/README.md

 You can read the task description [here](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/res/problem_description.pdf).

 ### Report
-You can read our report [here](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/res/report.pdf).
+You can read and download our report [here](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/res/report.pdf).

 ### Step A - Multiple Product Detection
 See the results in [this jupyter notebook](https://github.com/lucamarini22/Product-Recognition-on-Store-Shelves/blob/main/stepA.ipynb).
 Or download and run it!